artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/overview.md

 ### Load Target

-Add this action to your Data Collection tags rule where it makes sense to load Target in the context of your rule.
+Add this action to your tag rule where it makes sense to load Target in the context of your rule.
 This loads the at.js library into the page.
 In most implementations, Target should be loaded on every page of your site.

 No configuration is needed.